Aliases for PRKACA Gene

 PRKACA has been studied in breast cancer and has been found to mediate resistance to HER2 targeted therapies.
 It has also been found to contain a mutation hotspot that contributes to neoplastic behavior in neuroendocrine cancers.
 In hepatocellular fibrolamellar carcinoma (FL-HCC), the fusion DNAJB1 to PRKACA is suggested to be a diagnostic marker for this rare subtype of HCC.
 In one study, this fusion was observed in 15/15 FL-HCC cases examined and functional studies found that the fusion retained kinase activity.

 GeneCards Summary for PRKACA Gene

-PRKACA (Protein Kinase, CAMP-Dependent, Catalytic, Alpha) is a Protein Coding gene.
-Diseases associated with PRKACA include pigmented nodular adrenocortical disease, primary, 4 and cortisol-producing adrenal tumor.
-Among its related pathways are MAPK signaling pathway and Immune System.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is PRKG1.
+PRKACA (Protein Kinase CAMP-Activated Catalytic Subunit Alpha) is a Protein Coding gene.
+Diseases associated with PRKACA include Pigmented Nodular Adrenocortical Disease, Primary, 4 and Cardioacrofacial Dysplasia 1.
+Among its related pathways are Beta-Adrenergic Signaling and ERK Signaling.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is PRKACB.

 Protein kinase A (PKA, aka cAMP-dependent protein kinase) is involved in the regulation of lipid and glucose metabolism and is a component of the signal transduction mechanism of certain GPCRs.
 PKA is composed of two regulatory subunits and two catalytic subunits.